 The formal report is usually delivered on at least seven pages and includes results from:

-- Check and test the earthing and bonding.
+- Checks and tests of the earthing and bonding.

 - Suitability of the consumer unit.

 - Type, age and condition of the wiring throughout the property.